tommywalsh/csotp/README.md

 to have to separately adjust multiple options like this all the time.

-I've been on this planet almost fifty years, and I don't think I've ever run into a situation where I felt it was appropriate to shuffle an album.
+I've been on this planet almost fifty years, and I don't think I've ever run into a situation where I felt it was appropriate to shuffle a single album.
 And, yet music players treat "shuffle" as if it were a long-lived user preference to be preserved across all contexts.

+### Summary

+In summary, Android/IOS music players are apparently made by people who don't like to listen to music, and purpose-built car stereos are made by people who also don't like music, and in addition aren't particularly good at writing software.